jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

 > Note: You cannot link two newly created Active Record instances.

-The benefit of using [[Jii.sql.ActiveRecord.link()]] is even more obvious when a relation is defined via a [junction table](#junction-table).
+The benefit of using [[Jii.data.ActiveRecord.link()]] is even more obvious when a relation is defined via a [junction table](#junction-table).
 For example, you may use the following code to link an `app.models.Order` instance with an `app.models.Item` instance: